CodyNguyen2424/CS-4347-Project/README.md

 3. **Access the application**
    - Open your browser to: http://127.0.0.1:5000
-   - Login with default credentials:
+   - Login with default **admin** credentials:
      - Username: `admin`
      - Password: `admin`

+   **Note**: The admin account has full access to all features.
+Regular users created through registration will only have access to the Search page and their Profile.

 ### Manual Installation